Alonso-del-Arte/basic-exercises-scala/README.md

 NOTE: I deleted the `chess` package because I intend to move it to its own repository.
 I don't intend to create a fully working chess game, but I do intend to develop it more than is appropriate for a basic exercises repository.

+NOTE: I will be renaming the master branch "main."